nushell/nushell.github.io/book/dataframes.md

 # Dataframes

+> Note.
+The dataframe commands are available from version 0.33.1 onwards

 As you have seen so far, nushell makes working with data its main priority.
 `Lists` and `Tables` are there to help you cycle through values in order to perform multiple operations or find data in a a breeze.
 However, there are